Across the Panhandle Plains, art galleries and installations sprinkle the landscape, each one offering another inspiring view to take in.

-Across the Panhandle Plains, art galleries and installations sprinkle the landscape, each one offering another inspiring view to take in.
-If you’re in the town of Canyon, stop by the Panhandle-Plains Historical Museum to see the Frank Reaugh Gallery.
-There, you’ll find calm, pastoral works by the namesake Western artist known as the Dean of Texas Artists.
+Inspiration is everywhere.
+Visit the iconic Cadillac Ranch art installation in Amarillo or explore the Panhandle-Plains Historical Museum in Canyon, where you can see the Frank Reaugh Gallery.
+You’ll find calm, pastoral works by the namesake Western artist known as the Dean of Texas Artists.
 His pastels and paintings highlight the stark beauty of the Southwest and illustrate why he rose to such prominence in the early 1900s.
-Their Texas Gallery is also worth a look-see; it is devoted to Texas art and features works by luminaries such as Elisabet Ney, Robert and Julian Onderdonk and many more.
+Their Texas Gallery is also worth a visit; it is devoted to Texas art and features works by luminaries such as Elisabet Ney, Robert and Julian Onderdonk and many more.

 When in Lubbock, head to the Texas Tech Public Art Collection.
 This collection has been designated one of the top 10 in the university system, featuring an assemblage of more than 100 pieces by leading artists.